The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Preliminaries

 \end{definition}

-That is, in an exact potential game a single function $\phi$ "captures" the incentives of all players in the game.
-Not only that every potential game has a pure Nash equilibrium, but \cite{monderer1996potential} also shows that in potential games, every better response dynamic converges to a pure Nash equilibrium:
+That is, in a potential game, a single function $\phi$ ``captures'' the incentives of all the players.
+It is straightforward that any potential maximizer is a PNE.
+Moreover, \textcite{monderer1996potential} shows a significant result: